ptupitsyn/ptupitsyn.github.io/_posts/2017-03-27-LINQ-vs-SQL-in-Ignite.md

 You may think that LINQ engine iterates over `IQueryCursor` returned from `QueryFields` and populates `List<int>`, but it is more clever than that.

 There is a hidden API, `ICacheInternal`, which has `IQueryCursor<T> QueryFields<T>(SqlFieldsQuery qry, Func<IBinaryRawReader, int, T> readerFunc)` method.
-SQL engine returns fields query results as a raw memory stream where field values are written one after another.
+SQL engine returns query results as a raw memory stream where field values are written one after another.
 So for a query above with one `int` field LINQ engine will produce the following code:

 ```cs
 var cacheInt = (ICacheInternal) cache;

 var fieldQry = new SqlFieldsQuery("SELECT Age from SqlPerson");

 Func<IBinaryRawReader, int, int> readerFunc = (reader, fieldCount) => reader.ReadObject<int>();

 IQueryCursor<int> cur = cacheInt.QueryFields(fieldQry, readerFunc);
 ```